Seeing Chimps/Chimpanzees in Kibale Forest National Park on your Uganda safari is a great memorable experience and a must not miss!

 Please note that Chimpanzees have a relatively slow reproductive rate, e.g. On average, every 5 years, chimps give birth to one single offspring per pregnancy.

-Depending on the age and gender of a chimpanzee, on average each chimp can eat between 1-4km of food per day.
-The male Chimpanzees can eat over this gauge.
+Depending on the age and gender of a Chimpanzee, on average each chimp can eat between 1-4km of food per day.
+The male Chimpanzees in Kibale National Park can eat over this gauge.

 The man’s closest relatives “the Chimpanzees” are truly in danger of extinction.
-Most of the threats to chimpanzees have been caused by man and some of them include:
+Most of the threats to Chimpanzees in Kibale Forest have been caused by man and some of them include:

 - Habitat loss: The high rates of forest exploitation for timber, especially in West Africa have led to the destruction of the chimp habitat.